kstastny/workshop-rabbitmq-messaging/presentation/slides/index.md

 ***

-> Exercise 5 - Dead Letter Exchange
+> Exercise 5 - Dead Letter Exchange ?

+' maybe skip? means just settings DLX
+TODO or explore dead letter exchange and what changes and whatnot. talk about this and think of something
 - will be sent by presenter

 TODO prepare examples CSharp - DeadLetterLog - handle message from DLX and store in DB. inspect headers